rhayes777/PyAutoFit/docs/general/workspace.rst

 Output
 ------

-The folder where the model-fitting results of a ``NonLinearSearch`` are stored.
+The folder where the model-fitting results of a non-linear search are stored.